What Is Domestic Violence?

 You may be in a sexually abusive relationship if your partner:

-- Views women as objects and believes in rigid gender roles.
+- Views their partner as objects and believes in rigid gender roles.

 - Accuses you of cheating or is often jealous of your outside relationships.